-Lizardfish have a huge mouth full of teeth, including on their tongues.
+Lizardfish have a huge mouths full of teeth, including on their tongues.
 Despite the lizardfish’s sharp teeth, they are not very dangerous to humans.
 They are also neither poisonous nor venomous in any manner.
 But even though lizardfish are edible, they are not usually caught for food or aquarium purposes.

 3 Lizardfish Facts

 - An American submarine called the USS Lizardfish was briefly active between 1944 and 1946.
-It was later transferred to the Italian navy in 1960 and renamed the Evangelista Torricelli.
+It was later transferred to the Italian Navy in 1960 and renamed the Evangelista Torricelli.